reficio/p2-maven-plugin/README.md

 * transitive dependencies will be fetched
 * jars containing source code will NOT be fetched
 * jars that are **NOT** osgi bundles will be "bundled" using bnd tool; if instructions are specified, they will be APPLIED.
+* errors throwing by bnd tool are ignored
 * jars that are osgi bundles will be simply included, if instructions are specified, they will be **IGNORED** (see override example)
 * p2 site will be generated